ahmadhuss/ahmadhuss/README.md

 ## About Me
 - 🌱 I’m currently learning about new things, Human History and Philosophy.
 - 📫 How to reach me: ahmadhussnain787@gmail.com

-## What I Discovered about history:
-> The universe is created with a moral order.
-The moral order binds and
-> insists humans find truth, help, and raise voices for those
-> communities and people who are oppressed and never get a chance to
-> explore the creativity of this universe.

-> Governance should be based on truth.
-Truth has been coming throughout
-> history.
-Truth has come to many people before it came to us. **Be
-> careful!** Truth even came to Brazilian Indians and the Indigenous
-> Australians, who had a great respect for a river.
->
-> Truth is absolute and it is that truth the universal truth, that
-> eternal truth that is coming to mankind for so long before it came to
-> us.
-In the end that will triumph.